fattorib/LeagueMatchScraper/README.md

 2. For each player, we get their individual stats and add them to the team's total.
 3. For each frame, we have a collection of match events that occur.
 Iterate through each of these to get the important ones and record them.

-Matches are scraped in batches of 5000 to allow us to use mulitple APIs.
+Matches are scraped in batches of 5000 to allow us to distribute the scraping over multiple APIs.